Randy Johnson: Arizona Diamondbacks (1999–2004)

-Johnson agreed to a four-year contract, with an option for a fifth year, for $52.4 million, with the Arizona Diamondbacks, a second-year franchise.
-Johnson led the team to the playoffs that year on the strength of a 17–9 record and 2.48 ERA with 364 strikeouts, leading the majors in innings, complete games, and strikeouts.
-Johnson won the 1999 NL Cy Young Award and Warren Spahn Award as the best left-handed pitcher in MLB.
-Johnson became the third pitcher in history, after Gaylord Perry and Pedro Martínez, to win the Cy Young Award in both the American and National Leagues; Martínez won the AL Cy Young in the same season that Johnson won its NL counterpart.
+Johnson agreed to a four-year contract, with an option for a fifth year, for $52.4 million, with the Arizona Diamondbacks, a second-year franchise, in late 1998.
+Johnson led the team to the playoffs in 1999 on the strength of a 17–9 record and 2.48 ERA with 364 strikeouts, leading the majors in innings, complete games, and strikeouts.
+Johnson won the NL Cy Young Award and Warren Spahn Award as the best left-handed pitcher in MLB.
+Johnson became the third MLB pitcher, after Gaylord Perry and Pedro Martínez, to win the Cy Young Award in both the AL and NL; Martínez won the AL Cy Young in 1999.
 Johnson finished 2000 with 19 wins, 347 strikeouts and a 2.64 ERA, and won his second consecutive NL Cy Young Award and Warren Spahn Award.
-The Diamondbacks acquired Curt Schilling from the Philadelphia Phillies in July 2000, and the two aces anchored the Diamondbacks rotation.
+The Diamondbacks acquired Curt Schilling from the Phillies in July 2000, and the two aces anchored the Diamondbacks rotation.

+2001

-In the fourth year of the franchise's existence, Johnson and Schilling carried the Arizona Diamondbacks to their first World Series appearance and victory in 2001 against the New York Yankees.
-Johnson and Schilling shared the World Series Most Valuable Player Award, the Babe Ruth Award, and were named Sports Illustrated magazine's 2001 "Sportsmen of the Year."
-For the first of two consecutive seasons, Johnson and Schilling finished 1–2 in the Cy Young balloting.
+In the fourth year of the franchise's existence, Johnson and Schilling carried the Diamondbacks to their first World Series appearance and victory in 2001 against the New York Yankees.
+Johnson and Schilling shared the World Series Most Valuable Player Award, the Babe Ruth Award, and Sports Illustrateds 2001 "Sportsmen of the Year" honor.
+For the first of two consecutive seasons, Johnson and Schilling finished 1–2 in the NL Cy Young voting.
 Johnson also won his third consecutive Warren Spahn Award.
 Johnson's performance was particularly dominating, striking out 11 in a 3-hit shutout in Game 2, pitching seven innings for the victory in Game 6 and then coming on in relief the following day to pick up the win in Game 7.
-Of Arizona's eleven post-season wins in 2001, Johnson had five.
-He was the last pitcher to win 3 games in a single World Series until Yoshinobu Yamamoto achieved the feat in the 2025 World Series.
+Of Arizona's 11 postseason wins in 2001, Johnson had five.
+He was the last pitcher to win three games in a single World Series until Yoshinobu Yamamoto in the 2025 World Series.
 Johnson's Game 7 relief appearance was his second of the 2001 season; on July 19, a game against the Padres was delayed by two electrical explosions in Qualcomm Stadium.
 When the game resumed the following day, Johnson stepped in as the new pitcher and racked up 16 strikeouts in seven innings, technically setting the record for the most strikeouts in a relief stint.

 In 2001, Johnson struck a bird with a pitched ball, resulting in what ABC News described as a "sea of feathers."